-Trump asks GOP Senators for 'flexibility' on Turkey sanctions
+Trump asks GOP senators for 'flexibility' on Turkey sanctions

 Breaking News Emails

 Trump invited the senators to the White House amid growing concerns among GOP lawmakers that he’ll take a soft approach to Turkey’s decision to purchase Russia's S-400 missile defense system.
-Under legislation that Congress passed, and Trump reluctantly signed into law, in 2017, the administration is supposed to sanction Turkey for purchasing Russian military equipment.
+Under legislation that Congress passed and Trump reluctantly signed into law in 2017, the administration is supposed to sanction Turkey for purchasing the Russian military equipment.

 But Trump has held up the implementation of sanctions after coming under pressure from Turkish President Recep Tayyip Erdogan, according to four people familiar with a conversation between the two leaders during a meeting last month in Japan.

-On Tuesday Trump tried to convince the GOP senators to give him space to cut a deal with Erdogan instead of adopting sanctions, lawmakers who attended the meeting said.
+On Tuesday, Trump tried to convince the GOP senators to give him space to cut a deal with Erdogan instead of adopting sanctions, multiple lawmakers who attended the meeting said.

-“I think he would like more flexibility,” Sen. John Cornyn, R-Texas, said of the president after the meeting.
+“I think he would like more flexibility,” Sen. John Cornyn, R-Texas, said.

 Trump told the senators that he believes he can use his relationship with Erdogan to come to a resolution that would better rein in Turkey than any sanctions would, lawmakers who attended the meeting said.
 One senator described the president as "very confident in his persuasive abilities” and said he “feels constrained” by Congress.

 Tuesday's meeting ended with no agreement between Republicans and the president on how to respond to Turkey.
-There are still “tensions within the family,” one senator in attendance told NBC News.
+There are still “tensions within the family,” one senator told NBC News.

 Since meeting with Erdogan on the sidelines of the G-20 summit in Japan last month, Trump has expressed reluctance to aides and lawmakers about signing off on sanctions against Turkey, administration officials said.
-During the meeting Erdogan made multiple threats of retaliation if the U.S. moved forward with sanctions, the four people familiar with the exchange said.
+During the meeting, Erdogan made multiple threats of retaliation if the United States moved forward with the sanctions, the four people familiar with the exchange said.

-The steps Erdogan threatened to take, according to the sources, included withdrawing Turkey from Northern Atlantic Treaty Organization and kicking the U.S. out of Turkey’s Incirlik Air Base, which has been critical to the American military operations in Syria.
+The steps Erdogan threatened to take, according to the sources, included withdrawing Turkey from NATO and kicking the U.S. out of Turkey’s Incirlik Air Base, which has been critical to the American military operations in Syria.

 After meeting with Trump, Erdogan said publicly that the president had personally assured him the U.S. would not sanction Turkey.
 He also said the U.S. would still deliver F-35 fighter jets to Turkey as planned, though the Trump administration later announced it had canceled the sale because of Turkey’s purchase of the S-400.

-The White House has been debating for weeks if, when and how much to sanction Turkey in response to its purchase of the S-400 system, according to administration officials, which Ankara took possession of earlier this month.
+According to administration officials, the White House has been debating for weeks if, when and how much to sanction Turkey in response to its purchase of the S-400 system, which Ankara took possession of earlier this month.

 “Trump is wavering,” one person familiar with the discussions said.
 “That's why you haven't seen an immediate U.S. response to the first delivery” of the missile defense system.